1801 Hollis Street: Archaeological investigation

-Excavation of the site, located within the original town of Halifax settled in 1749, commenced without an archaeological survey.
-After a construction worker contacted the Nova Scotia Museum in January 1984, archaeologists from Parks Canada and Saint Mary's University were called in.
+Excavation of the site commenced without an archaeological survey.
+After a NSCAD student, who had observed objects of historical significance in the construction pit, contacted the Nova Scotia Museum in January 1984, archaeologists from Parks Canada and Saint Mary's University were called in.
 By this time, the site was already badly damaged, with most material having been trucked away to a landfill and the archaeological context destroyed.
-Around 1,000 artifacts were collected in a "rescue recovery" operation conducted at the northwest corner of the site.
+Thanks to intervention by Halifax mayor Ron Wallace, the contractor, Fuller Construction, agreed to shift work away from the comparatively undisturbed northwestern corner of the site to permit a "rescue recovery" operation carried out by Saint Mary's archeology staff and student volunteers.
+Around 1,000 artifacts were collected there, including "ceramics, clay pipes, bricks, leather and an assortment of miscellaneous items".

 A separate salvage operation was carried out at the landfill.
 In total, around 25,000 artifacts were collected, mostly ceramics (18,673 items).
-The findings of these efforts were documented in a report, Artifacts from Eighteenth Century Halifax: The Central Trust Archaeological Project, published by the Saint Mary's University Archaeology Laboratory in 1987.
+The findings of these efforts were documented in a report, Artifacts from Eighteenth Century Halifax: The Central Trust Archaeological Project, produced with support from the City of Halifax and Parks Canada staff, and published by the Saint Mary's University Archaeology Laboratory in 1987.
+The Manufacturers Life company donated $2,000 to Saint Mary's for the purchase of a chemical to aid in the preservation of leather items recovered from the site.
+At the official opening ceremony of the new building, the insurance company presented a further cheque of $20,000 to Saint Mary's, which was put toward the purchase of a freeze drying unit needed for leather preservation.